rschramm9/MOTUS_KIOSK/documentation/FINAL_DEPLOYMENT_WINDOWS_README.md

 #### A-2.0 - Set the shiny App.R local web server to run at at boot

 Shiny kiosk App.R is the background server application needed by the kiosk web pages.
-So we want it to start at boot so it’s running and ready whenever the kiosk gui is displayed by OpenKiosk (eg.when ever the motus_kiosk user logs in)
+So we want it to start at boot so it’s running and ready whenever the kiosk gui is displayed by OpenKiosk (eg.when ever the MOTUS_USER user logs in)

 **A-2.1** - Login as administrator Admin